 Read the lesson; Friction

-Gravity is the force that pulls everything towards the centre of the Earth.
+Gravity is the force that pulls everything towards the center of the Earth.

 What goes up must come down, because of gravity.